tjoskar/Episodehunter-mobile/README.md

 Episodehunter Mobile [![Build Status](https://travis-ci.org/tjoskar/Episodehunter-mobile.png?branch=master)](https://travis-ci.org/tjoskar/Episodehunter-mobile)
 ===================

+## This project is not under development, see [episodehunter.tv](https://github.com/tjoskar/episodehunter.tv) instead.

 A complementary APP for EpisodeHunter.tv

 This app is written in javascript and HTML with [PhoneGap](http://phonegap.com/) and [Angular](http://angularjs.org/).